nfergu/bdg-utils/README.md

 take a long time.
 Therefore it would be misleading to include the time taken to execute Spark operations in the driver time.

+### Instrumenting File Saving Operations

+TODO NF: Do this

 ### Additional Spark Statistics

 It is possible to get additional metrics about Spark tasks.
 For example, consider the following code: